The Pros and Cons to Build or Buy Your Web2Print Solution

 • Desktop access to the software to handle more complex issues directly into the online application.

 Hosting must take into security, redundancy, scalability, continuity and reliability.
-Some solutions still come with a hardware requirement that may potentially add additional cost to your solution, look towards the Cloud as SaaS (Software as a Service) is well proven and fast becoming the standard.
+Some solutions still come with a hardware requirement that may potentially add additional cost to your solution.
+It’s time to take a look towards the Cloud as SaaS (Software as a Service).

 Run a financial check on the business you have chosen to support your business.
 How long has it been in operation?
 Is it sustainable?
 Is it independent or owned by your competitor?